 1 On August 13, 2018, the President signed into law the John S. McCain National Defense Authorization Act for Fiscal Year 2019, which includes the Export Control Reform Act of 2018, 50 U.S.C. §§ 4801-4852 ("ECRA").
 While Section 1766 of ECRA repeals the provisions of the Export Administration Act, 50 U.S.C.
-App. § 2401 et seq. ("EAA"), (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all orders, rules, regulations, and other forms of administrative action that were made or issued under the EAA, including as continued in effect pursuant to to the International Emergency Economic Powers Act, 50 U.S.C. § 1701 et seq. ("IEEPA"), and were in effect as of ECRA's date of enactment (August 13, 2018), shall continue in parte pursuant to Section 766.24(a) of the Regulations and was effective upon issuance.2 This temporary denial order was subsequently renewed in accordance with Section 766.24(d) of the Regulations.3 The renewal order issued on December 20, 2022 and was effective upon issuance.4
+App. § 2401 et seq. ("EAA"), (except for three sections which are inapplicable here), Section 1768 of ECRA provides, in pertinent part, that all orders, rules, regulations, and other forms of administrative action that were made or issued under the EAA, including as continued in effect pursuant to to the International Emergency Economic Powers Act, 50 U.S.C. § 1701 et seq. ("IEEPA"), and were in effect as of ECRA's date of enactment (August 13, 2018), shall continue in effect according to their terms until modified, superseded, set aside, or revoked through action undertaken pursuant to the authority provided under ECRA.
+Moreover, Section 1761(a)(5) of ECRA authorizes the issuance of temporary denial orders.
+50 U.S.C. § 4820(a)(5).

+issuance.2 This temporary denial order was subsequently renewed in accordance with Section 766.24(d) of the Regulations.3 The renewal order issued on December 20, 2022, and was effective upon issuance.4

 On May 18, 2023, BIS, through OEE, submitted a written request for renewal of the TDO that issued on December 20, 2022.
 The written request was made more than 20 days before the TDO's scheduled expiration.
-A copy of the renewal request was sent to Pobeda in accordance with Sections 766.5 and 766.24(d) of the Regulations.
+A copy of the renewal request was sent to Siberian in accordance with Sections 766.5 and 766.24(d) of the Regulations.
 No opposition to the renewal of the TDO has been received.